nephyst/BitD/BitD/Nightshades/NPCs/People/Ojak.md

 [[Sid Sage]] and [[Nyx Smoak]] met Ojak in [[4 - Sailing Outside the Barrier]] when they were looking for a demon flatigator.

 In [[5 - The Mirroed Cube]] the crew asked Ojak if he could supply Ectonide, a key ingrediant for [[Go-Glo]].

+Ojak provided the decoy artifact in [[11 - Adikin and the Museum Heist]].